alexmc1510/Udacity-Data-Analyst/P5-Identify-Enron-Fraud/README.md

 **tester.py** : Script for checking the results we get from poi\_id.py.
 Prints out the algorithm and evaluation metrics.

-**tester\_with\_feature\_importances.py** : If using tree based classifiers this tester will print everything from tester.py plus feature importances of the features used.
+**tester\_plus.py** : Everything from tester.py plus additional functionalities like feature importances for tree based algorithms and confusion matrix.

 **my_dataset.pkl, my\_classifier.pkl, my\_feature_list.pkl** : Three pickle files created when making my classifier.
 These can be tested using the tester.py script.